tfelix/bestia-docs/content/docs/server/world-generation.md

 | MOIST_FOREST | Caverns, Ruins, Artefacts, Deserted Settlements |                         |
 | RAIN_FOREST  | Caverns, Ruins, Artefacts, Deserted Settlements |                         |

+## Resource Distribution

+TBD.

 ##  Settlement Creation

 Cities usually form around natural resources like shores, rivers or rich farmland.
 The algorithm as described below will find suitable city position candidates and then distribute the cities in clusters around the world map.
 This clustering will make sure there is enough unexplored land for the players left to explore (and to create own settlements).
 It should also help with the idea of different civilization which could lead to ingame player conflicts.

 The algorithm searches the world map and creates matrix with a mesh length of 1km.

-* Rohstoffvorkommen (Farmland, Minerals, Fishing Grounds)
-* Nähe zu einem Gewässer (Fluss oder Meer)

-Folgende Voraussetzungen müssen gegeben sein:

-* Karte mit Biom-Zuordnung muss generiert worden sein.

-Aufbauen auf der Weltkarte wird eine Influence Map erstellt.
-Wasserwege geben einen abfallenden Wert vor.
-Die Auflösung der Influence Map kann geringer sein als die eigentliche Karte.
-Auflösungen zwischen 100m und 1km erscheinen praktikabel.
-Folgende Punkte werden auf der Influence Map vergeben und summiert:

-* Ist das Biom praktisch um Lebensmittel anzubauen?
-* Sind natürliche Ressourcen in diesem Biom vorhanden?
-* Wasser Biom in der Nähe gibt Punkte.

-Von der Influence Map müssen nun die Punkte entfernt werden die eindeutig keine Besiedlung ermöglichen.
-Folgende Punkte müssen auf 0 reduziert werden:

-* Liegen im Wasser/Lava
+It will then calculate the chance of a settlement in this grid by taking this into account:

+* Resource Availability
-* Liegen auf Gebirge
+  * Farmland
-* Liegen im Wald
+  * Minerals
-* Liegen in Gebieten mit sehr hoher Magie
+  * Fishing Grounds
+* Distance to river or sea
+* Biome type

+For certain events the possibility of a settlement is reduced to zero:

+* Land is water
+* Biome is a mountain
+* Mana influence is too high

 Bei allen verbleibenden Punkten muss überprüft werden ob es sich um ein lokales Maximum handelt.
 Diese Punkte werden zusammen mit ihrer Gewichtung in eine sortierte Liste aufgenommen.
 Dabei kann ein wandernder Durchschnitt berechnet werden und Werte unterhalb eines gewissen Schwellwertes verworfen werden.